harshad2107/Essential-Python-Snippets-for-Data-Analysis/README.md

 Points and Codes Covered
 1. Reading all types of files
-2. Understanding the Dataset
+2. Understanding the Datasst by Visualization
-   2.1 - Finding and Handling Duplicates
+3. Finding and Handling Duplicates
-   2.2 -
+4.